Jollyhrothgar/ale_trail_apache_server/README.md

 located at /var/log/apache2/error.log.
 This was a great way to check what works, what doesn't.
 Additionaly, its fun to run 'tail -f' on the other apache log files so you can watch people use your site in real time.

+# Branch notes
+This branch is in development to add geograpic location data to beer disocovery